Samizo-AITL/Edusemi-Plus/archive/paper/dram_vsram/04_Conclusion.md

 The VSRAM mass-produced in 2001 embodied these achievements and enabled the world’s first camera phone.
 Yet, at the 0.18 µm node, retention limitations forced the abandonment of trench-capacitor-based VSRAM, marking the end of pseudo-SRAM evolution based on the 1T-1C DRAM cell.

 This case exemplifies a **strategic approach prioritizing technology acquisition and utilization over direct product success during process scaling transitions**, making it a valuable archive and educational resource.
+Moreover, it **provides insights for today’s technology transfer and ramp-up strategies**.